Journaling for Wellbeing

 By talking or writing it out we are allowing the free flow of our emotions, rather than suppressing them.
 Essentially when we write, we are using the left side of our brain to articulate abstract feelings such as emotions in a verbal format.
 This engages the brain in a challenging manner leaving the right side of the brain free to make the lightbulb connections and suggestions we didn’t know were there.

 Chronic pain can be linked to keeping our emotions in and not expressing them.
 Think about if you have a migraine or other pain flare-up, is it a result of not speaking your truth, or is this a contributing factor?
 Writing it out gives us the outlet without a direct confrontation allowing us to gain some clarity and perspective on the situation.
+This is where journaling for wellbeing becomes a tool in the management of migraine and other chronic pain related issues.

 How do I get started?

-2. Using a prompt – this is where we work in a focused manner, offering the thoughts an organised structure.
+- Using a prompt – this is where we work in a focused manner, offering the thoughts an organised structure.
 A great place to start working through specific issues such as stress in the workplace or managing grief.

 Next Steps